SwedbankPay/developer.swedbankpay.com/payments/card/after-payment.md

 If you, for any reason, need to delete a paymentToken you use the `Delete payment token` request.

+{% include alert.html type="warning"
+                      icon="warning"
-> Please note that this call does not erase the card number stored at Swedbank Pay.
+                      body="Please note that this call does not erase the card number stored at Swedbank Pay.
 A card number is automatically deleted six months after a successful `Delete payment token` request.
-If you want to remove card information beforehand, you need to contact support.ecom@payex.com; and supply them with the relevant transaction reference or payment token.
+If you want to remove card information beforehand, you need to contact ehandelsetup@swedbankpay.dk, verkkokauppa.setup@swedbankpay.fi, ehandelsetup@swedbankpay.no or ehandelsetup@swedbankpay.se; and supply them with the relevant transaction reference or payment token." %}

 {:.code-header}
 **Request**